Chaima-LGDOUR/finalProject/readme/readme.md

             linesLcd, QOverload<int>::of(&QLCDNumber::display));
 #endif

-    //We place the label, LCD widgets, and the board into a QGridLayout along with some labels that we
+    //We place the label, LCD widgets, and the board into a QGridLayout along with
-    //create with the createLabel() convenience function:
+    //some labels that we create with the createLabel() convenience function:
     QGridLayout *layout = new QGridLayout;
     layout->addWidget(board, 0, 0, 15, 8);
 	layout->addWidget(createLabel(tr("NEXT")), 0, 9);